Heal your gut, Heal your brain

-The best book on healing depression naturally is by Kelly Brogan MD called A Mind of Your Own.
+The best book on treating depression naturally is by Kelly Brogan, MD called A Mind of Your Own.
 She gives you a four-week protocol on how to get on a new path.
 She even has a section on tapering off medications if you are interested.
 Download a free chapter here

-She also has a longer program with lots of free videos, Here’s my affiliate link
+She also has a more extended program with lots of free videos, Here’s my affiliate link

 - clean out the cupboards and detox your body and your home